On Strict Higher C*-categories: Introduction

 Although monoidal C*-categories (2-C*-categories with one object) have been systematically used since the inception of the theory of superselection sectors~\cite{DR,H}, a first notion of 2-C*-category appears only in the paper by R.Longo-J.E.Roberts~\cite{LR} and the topic has been later reconsidered by P.Zito~\cite{Z}.
-Bicategories (weak 2-categories) of von Neumann algebras have also been investigated by N.Landsman~\cite{Lan} and R.M.Brouwer~\cite{Br}.
-Anyway, no hint of operator algebraic structures capable of climbing up, in a non-trivial way, the ladder of $n$-C*-categories for $n$ bigger than 2 has been produced, so that higher C*-categories, and with them the full development of a comprehensive theory of ``higher functional analysis'', have remained elusive.
+Following the studies on the generalization of V.Jones' index theory of subfactors via Q-systems, as in R.Longo~\cite{Lo1,Lo2}, and its relations with low dimensional superselection theory~\cite{KLM} (see for example the expositions in Y.Kawahigashi~\cite{Kaw}, K.-H.Rehren~\cite{Re} and the references in~\cite{BLKR}), an enormous body of research in conformal field theory has been systematically using several variants of C*-tensor categories and 2-C*-categories as can be seen in the recent works by A.Bartels-C.L.Douglas-A.Henriques-C.Jones-D.Penneys-J.Tener~\cite{He0,He1,He2}~\cite{BDH}~\cite{HP,HPT1,HPT2,JP} among others.
+Bicategories (weak 2-categories) of von Neumann algebras have also been investigated by N.Landsman~\cite{Lan}, R.M.Brouwer~\cite{Br} and Y.Sawada-S.Yamagami~\cite{Y,Y2}.
+Anyway, no hint of operator algebraic structures capable of climbing up, in a non-trivial way, the ladder of \hbox{$n$-C*-categories} for $n$ bigger than 2 has been produced,\footnote{With the possible exception of the 3-categories recently introduced by A.Bartel-C.L.Douglas-A.Henriques~\cite{BDH}.} so that higher C*-categories, and with them the full development of a comprehensive theory of ``higher functional analysis'', have remained elusive.
 We announced a tentative definition of strict (globular) $n$-C*-category (still based on the usual axioms for strict higher categories) in~\cite[section~4.2.2]{BCL1} with details in~\cite[section~3.3]{BCL3} and in the following paper we propose a much wider notion of strict $n$-C*-category, able to encompass several quite interesting non-trivial and natural examples of non-commutative operator theoretic constructs.

+The well-known term \emph{categorification}, introduced in L.Crane-D.Yetter~\cite{CY}, is informally used to denote any ``mathematical process'' in which set-theoretic structures get replaced by ``categorical versions'' (see for example the discussion in J.Baez-J.Dolan~\cite{BD}).
+In this work we make systematic use of a more specific terminology, that we introduced for example in~\cite[section~4.2]{BCL1}, distinguishing between a \emph{horizontal categorification} (also called ``oidification'' or ``many-objectification'') that is the process consisting in replacing one-object-structures with their many-object versions (adding objects and morphisms between them) as for example in:

+and a \emph{vertical categorification} process, that properly consists in adding further higher-level morphisms as in the following examples: